-Kristin joined the Fund for Santa Barbara in April 2018, holding positions as a Development & Communications Intern and Administrative Assistant before becoming the FUND’s Operations Assistant in January 2019.
+Kristin joined the Fund for Santa Barbara in April 2018, holding positions as an intern, Administrative Assistant, and Operations Assistant before becoming the FUND’s Development Associate in October 2019.

 Kristin is passionate about affordability and access in higher education, Asian American representation in politics, and gender equity.
 She spends her free time volunteering in local campaigns, cooking, and going to the gym.

 David is a graduate of UCSB with a BA in Sociology and a minor in education.
 Aside from being a program associate and being a coordinator of Youth Making Change while working at the Fund, David is also a Board Member of Truth In Recruitment.